AidaDSP/AIDA-X/README.md

 Once the software is stable enough we will make proper releases with installers.

 Alternatively an experimental online version is available at [aida.kx.studio](https://aida.kx.studio/).
-Audio input quality and latency in browsers is known to not be ideal, we will an integrated audio file player to it soon for easy testing.
+Audio input quality and latency in browsers is known to not be ideal, we will add an integrated audio file player to it soon for easy testing.

 ### Building ###